ehdusjenny/NamiWebsite/md/blog/algonquin_park.md

 A little celebration after getting on land!
 ![Celebration](../images/blog/algonquin_park/12.jpg "Celebration")

 Here came the hardest part of our journey: portaging (carrying the canoe on your shoulders) for 1.6 KM.
+Our saviour Tara did the ENTIRE route by herself with few breaks in between, which I'm 100% sure I can't do.